Mcho11/Software-Standards/C#_Standards.md

 *Use Camel Casing after the underscore.

 ##### *Method Names*#####
-*Name methods with verbs or verb phrases.
+* Name methods with verbs or verb phrases.
-*Use Pascal Casing.
+* Use Pascal Casing.

 ##### *Method Parameters and Local Variables*#####
-*Use descriptive names that, if done properly should be enough to indicate the variable meaning/usage and provide insight into the underlying type.
+* Use descriptive names that, if done properly should be enough to indicate the variable meaning/usage and provide insight into the underlying type.
-*Use Camel Casing.
+* Use Camel Casing.

 ##### *Property Names*#####
-*Name properties using nouns or noun phrases.
+* Name properties using nouns or noun phrases.
-*Use Pascal Casing.
+* Use Pascal Casing.
-*Consider naming a property with the same name as the underlying class variable (without the underscore prefix).
+* Consider naming a property with the same name as the underlying class variable (without the underscore prefix).

 ##### *Event Names*#####
-*Name event handlers with the EventHandler suffix.
+* Name event handlers with the EventHandler suffix.
-*Use two parameters named sender and e.
+* Use two parameters named sender and e.
-*Use Pascal Casing.
+* Use Pascal Casing.
-*Name event argument classes with the EventArgs suffix.
+* Name event argument classes with the EventArgs suffix.
-*Name event names that have a concept of pre and post using the present and past tense.
+* Name event names that have a concept of pre and post using the present and past tense.
-*Consider naming events using a verb.
+* Consider naming events using a verb.
 Consider using the “On” prefix, e.g., OnStart.

+##### *Namespace Names*#####
+* Use Pascal Casing.

+##### *Exception Names*#####
+* Use Pascal Casing.
+* End with X.

 #####*Capitalization summary*#####